Are You Suffering From Self-Abandonment?

 Although self-abandonment as such, might seem like a strange concept, it appears all too often.
 It’s true that you’re always with yourself.
 Indeed, no one can escape from their own skin.
 However, it’s also common that you tend to leave yourself to one side and place yourself in the hands of others instead of nurturing yourself.

-This lack of reviewing, strengthening, and promoting your values such as self-concept, self-confidence, and values, usually begins in childhood or adolescence.
+This lack of reviewing, strengthening, and promoting your self-concept, self-confidence, and values, usually begins in childhood or adolescence.
 Growing up in a dysfunctional and emotionally cold environment can make you detach from yourself.
 This can have a serious impact on your mental health.

 It’s time to find out if you’re neglecting yourself in the same way.